ahmedmoustafa/bioinformatics-toolbox-light/index.md

 ![BLAST output](images/blast-output.png)

-With that, now you have your bioinformatics workstation 🤗 Happy Bioinformatics! 😉
+With that, now you have your bioinformatics workstation 🤗 If you want the full stack image, you may follow the same steps omitting `-light` part to install the [`bioinformatics-toolbox`](https://ahmedmoustafa.github.io/bioinformatics-toolbox/).
+Happy Bioinformatics! 😉